‘“Because the patriarchs were jealous of Joseph, they sold him as a slave into Egypt. But God was with him …’ Acts 7:9-10

 But this is the truth we all must learn, the hard truth to break our hard hearts.
 Family lines will hurt us; even with the best of intentions, in the best of families, we will still break one another in a thousand corroding ways over a thousand eroding days.
-We are all broken and we live in a breaking world, breaking each other from the break of dawn into the deepening dead of night.
+We are all broken and we live in a breaking world, breaking our promises, breaking our relationships, breaking one another’s hearts.

 A human family is not the strengthening source of a truly free and unbroken existence.
 It never has been and never will be, and it’s unfair to expect that even of the best of families.

-Human strength doesn’t come from human beings.
+True human strength doesn’t come from human beings.
 It comes from God.
-When He first breathed His breath of life into the lining of our lungs and animated our existence into existential being, He didn’t just breathe oxygen into us, He breathed Himself, His loving, giving, wholeness-producing self into us.
-His life within us.
-His love with us.
-Himself with us.
+When He first breathed His breath of life into the lining of our lungs and animated our existence into existential being, He didn’t just breathe oxygen into us, He breathed Himself: His loving, giving, wholeness-producing self, breathed right there into the lungs of us.

-Even this one family, Abraham, Isaac and Jacob-Israel’s family, the strength of their family line was never their talents, gifts, righteousness, wealth or any other attribute of family strength and cohesion.
+The strength of this chosen family (Abraham, Isaac and Jacob-Israel’s family line) was never their holiness, talents, gifts, righteousness, wealth or any other attribute of family strength and cohesion.
 It was that they’d learned (slowly, just like us) to ‘call on the name of the Lord’ to rely on His Life-line over their own inherited script-lines.
 God’s presence was with them.
 He was their Life-line wrestling their script lines to the ground.

-Joseph’s brothers were still learning this.
-Like us.
 Joseph didn’t know where they were on their journey to themselves, their journey to God’s heart, their journey learning to see themselves through God’s eyes.
-Joseph tests them, he wants a sign, a sign to hope in, like the first light of dawn, that they had changed, that they had regret, that they had cared even a little about the pain they put him through.
+Joseph wanted a sign, a sign to hope in, like the first light of dawn, a sign that they had changed, that they had regret, that they had cared even a little about the pain they put him through.
 He tests them.
-He tests whether their hearts are loyal to Benjamin his brother.
+He tests their loyalty to Benjamin his brother.

-And in testing them he was also testing himself; was he with God, or with vengeance?
+And in testing them he was also testing himself?
+Was he with God, or with vengeance?
+Was he with YHWH or with vitriolic retaliation?
 Where was his beating heart?

-And it is Judah who puts his life on the line for Benjamin, Judah whose words had put Joseph in chains, Judah whose heart had sunk to the thudding bottom of an empty-well existence of Godless sons and immoral behaviour.
-Judah who is now so changed that he would rather die in chains than sell Benjamin as he had sold Joseph.
+And after Joseph’s test, it is Judah who puts his life on the line for Benjamin, Judah whose words had put Joseph in chains, Judah whose heart had sunk to the thudding bottom of an empty-well existence of Godless sons and immoral behaviour.
+Judah who is now so changed that he would rather die in chains than sell Benjamin as he had sold Joseph into slavery.